coburnw/StreamTestBench/README.md

 [StreamTestBench](http://github.com/coburnw/StreamTestBench)
-attempts to isolate the signal processing block under investigation from both the testbench and the hardware so the developer can stay focused on what is important, the algorithm itself.
+attempts to isolate the signal processing block under investigation from both the testbench and the hardware so the developer can stay focused on the algorithm itself.

 ## Instruments
 * **function generator** with sine, square, triangle, and random stream generation.